mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step16.md

 `kubectl get pod nginx --show-labels`{{execute}}

+You can also use the `kubectl label` command to add a label, update an existing label, or delete a lable.
+Type the below command to update the label `env:dev` to `env:prod`:

+`kubectl label pod nginx env=prod --overwrite`{{execute}}

+*Note: the `--overwrite` flag is used when the label already exists.*

+Verify whether the label has been updated:

+`kubectl get pod nginx --show-labels`{{execute}}

+To delete the label, append the `-` to `env` , which is the value of the label's key.
+Type the command:

+`kubectl lebel pod nginx env-`{{execute}}

+Verify whether the label has been deleted:

+`kubectl get pod nginx --show-labels`{{execute}}

-Alternatively you can use the `kubectl edit pod nginx` command and manually edit the .metadata.label.env key's value, and save your changes.
+Alternatively, use the `kubectl edit pod nginx` command and manually edit the .metadata.label.env and save your changes.